isc-projects/kea/doc/sphinx/arm/config.rst

 In particular, the only boolean values allowed are true or false (all lowercase).
 The capitalized versions (True or False) are not accepted.

-Even if the JSON standard (ECMA 404) does not require JSON objects (i.e. name/value maps) to have unique entries Kea implements them using a C++ STL map with unique entries so:

--  if there are multiple values for the same name in an object/map the last value overwrites previous values
+Even though the JSON standard (ECMA 404) does not require JSON objects (i.e. name/value maps) to have unique entries, Kea implements them using a C++ STL map with unique entries.
+Therefore, if there are multiple values for the same name in an object/map, the last value overwrites previous values.

--  configuration file parsers since Kea 1.9.0 version raise a syntax error in such cases
+Since Kea 1.9.0, configuration file parsers raise a syntax error in such cases.

-Kea components use an extended JSON with additional features allowed:
+Kea components use extended JSON with additional features allowed:

--  shell comments: any text after the hash (#) character is ignored.
+-  Shell comments: any text after the hash (#) character is ignored.

 -  C comments: any text after the double slashes (//) character is ignored.